 Modern Slavery is one of the 22 priority concerns included in our quarterly survey.

 Modern Slavery may appear a remote concern for many, but it could well be closer than you think.
+In mid-October 2019, Deputy Police & Crime Commissioner for Thames Valley, Matthew Barber, tweeted that 262 modern slavery crimes had been recorded by Thames Valley Police over the past year; this is likely to be the tip of the iceberg.
 Victims of forced servitude are often ‘hidden in plain sight’, and may be washing your car, painting your nails, working in a hotel where you stay, and in many other situations.

 What is Modern Slavery?